MarkPearlCoZa/Talk_MovingFromSouthAfricaToNewZealand/TALK_SCRIPT.md

 Speaking about the demographics of the local software community.
 There is a mix of cultures, largely I've noticed Polish, French, Brazilian, South African & Indian nationalities in addition to Australians and local Kiwi's.

-I think this is largely because New Zealand is encouraging immigration for the IT Sector which makes it easy for people from other countries that have challenges to get over and work, the net result being we have diverse cultures.
+I think this is largely because New Zealand is encouraging immigration for the IT Sector which makes it easy for people from other countries that have challenges to get over and work, the net result being we have diverse cultures in the software community.

 In fact, in the team I am in we have people of the following descent : 1 Italian, 1 Pol, 2 Indians, 1 South African, 1 Singaporian, 1 Brazilian, 2 Kiwis and from what I can see this is certainly not an exception to the norm.